Samhollowood/CaveCalcV2.0/README.md

 ```

-## Post-processng
-Automatically, CaveCalc saves it model inputs and output as settings.pkl and results.pkl in the output directory.
-These may be converted to .csv and .mat files for post-processing.
-The script run_models.py includes the function to convert the results.pkl file to a .csv.

-If users are running the CDA mode, then path/to/out_dir/CDA Results/All_outputs.csv contains a .csv file of all the model input and output that was compared with the measured data, providing residuals for each.

-CaveCalc also has capabilities of plotting model output.
+### Output
+When running **CaveCalcV2.0**, three outputs are generated:

+1. **`settings.pkl`**
+   A pickle file that stores all the input settings for the model.

+2. **`results.pkl`**
+   A pickle file that contains all the model results.

+3. **`settings_results.csv`**
+   A CSV file that consolidates both the input settings and the model outputs in a single, readable format.

+These files are essential for documenting the simulation parameters and results for further analysis or replication of the model runs.

 ## Citing this work
 If you use CaveCalcV2.0 please site .....